iggy-smart/voice-alt/female-voice-en.md

 TODO: discord mindmap is more detailed

 # Plan

+TODO mermaid flowchart with all chapters.
+TODO define parallel tracks. requerments for every drill: previous drill completion

+## Quick plan overview
+TODO Main goals for all components and high level steps

 ## How to teach yourself
 Key aspects:
 - regular basis/time
 - comfortable place for exercises
 - don't hurt yourself/health
 - theory -> ear training -> exercises -> applying to voice
+- muscles exercies (not about stength) = finding muscles, moving them, learn how to control them, sometimes isolating muscles control, creating habbits
 - record your progress

 Have time and plan what you will do.